networknext/next/docs/operator_guide_to_google_cloud_relays.md

 It takes up to 60 seconds for the runtime backend to pick up your committed database.bin.

-After this point, you should be able to load up the portal and see the set of datacenters includes the new datacenters you added for Google Cloud.
+After this point, you should be able to load up the portal and see the new datacenters you added for Google Cloud.

 ## Spinning up relays in Google Cloud

-It's easy!
+It's ridiculously easy!
 Take a look at `~/terraform/backend/dev/relays.tf` or `~/terraform/backend/prod/relays`, depending on which environment you want to change.

 For example in dev, you can see: